Associate David Surprenant cannot remember a time when Viatorians were not a part of his life.

 Literally, he was born and raised in St. George Parish in Bourbonnais, where he and his wife, Associate Susan Surprenant, raised their two sons and continue to be active members.

 Over the years, David has led the youth group at the St. George, taught confirmation classes and directed its religious education program.
 He took a break to concentrate on his farming, but returned to teaching after making his commitment as an associate in 2006.

-He now leads the RCIA program, but he also has served as a lector and has served on the parish council, including stints as its president.
+He now leads the RCIA program at St. Patrick Church in Momence, IL.
+But he also has served as a lector and has served on the parish council, including stints as its president.

 At one time, David served on the vocations committee of the Viatorians, a role he was happy to accept and he currently represents the Bourbonnais/Kankakee region in serving on the Viatorian Community Council.